scuzzydude/asimov/asimov.md

 I remember Dick Scobee as just an ordinary guy with an extraordinarily cool job.

 June Scobee didn't come across as ordinary.
-The correct Texan terminology for June is "sparkplug."
+The correct Texas term for June is "sparkplug."
 She wasn't an ordinary mom and schoolteacher.
 She was like a live action version of a Jetson's supermom, whose kid would be expected to grow up become a general in the Space Cadets.
 She expected something of her students.

 Thank you, June Scobee Rodgers.

 I wonder what the success rate of those kids June taught that summer?

 After the accident, June and the families of the crew founded Challenger Center.
-Challenger Center's mission is a natural extension of STS-51-L's mission -- The Teacher in Space Project.[^125] Challenger Center inspires and educates students in STEM through hands-on lessons that simulate space missions.
+Challenger Center's mission is a natural extension of STS-51-L's mission -- The Teacher in Space Project.[^126] Challenger Center inspires and educates students in STEM through hands-on lessons that simulate space missions.
 In the 35 years since Challenger Center opened, they've taught millions of students and enabled hundreds of thousands of teachers.

 What's the value of June's contribution to our civilization?
 It's very valuable, but immeasurable with property.
 You can't put a dollar value on dreams.
 They have intrinsic value.